pagasa-parser/pods/docs/disaster-event/cyclones.md

 This property **MAY** be a [bulletin data object](#bulletins), if supported.

 ### Archive information

 Archive information is stored in the `archive` property.
 This property **MUST** be set to an array of past [meteorological information objects](#meteorological-information) or [bulletin data objects](#bulletins) for the tropical cyclone.
 The current information **MUST NOT** be found in the archive array.
+The archive array **MAY** be ordered chronologically, with the most recent first.

 ### Forecast information

 Forecast information is stored in the `forecast` property.
 This property **MUST** be set to an array of future [meteorological information objects](#meteorological-information) or a single future meteorological information object for the tropical cyclone, if forecasts have been provided by the issuing agency.
+The forecast array **MAY** be ordered chronologically, with the soonest first.

 ## Warnings

 Tropical Cyclone Wind Signal (TCWS) warnings are issued by the PAGASA in areas where tropical cyclone winds are expected to occur.
 This property of the tropical cyclone resource object is highly specific to the TCWS.